 Here are the steps that you can follow to make the best use of your time:

-- Use your stove top and oven and simultaneously fry, boil and bake.
+- Use your stove top and oven and simultaneously fry, boil and grill.
 Boil the potatoes and zucchinis, throw the tomatoes and eggplants in the oven.

-- Prepare your onion ( both fried and raw), Chilies ( red and green, fried and raw), coriander leaves and fry garlic if using any.
+- Prepare your onion ( both fried and raw), Chilies ( red and green, fried and raw), coriander leaves and sauté/fry garlic if using any.

 - On the same working station set aside mustard oil, ghee and salt.

-- Look at the infographic and Mix!
+- After everything is neatly organized like those YouTube recipe videos, look at the infographic and Mix!
 Mix!
 Mix!

 - If anyone asks you ” what do I add in the aloo bhorta?” just give them a death stare and point at the infographic.

 Additional tip: when possible prepare one or two bhortas ahead of time.
 I made my kalijeera bhorta ahead of time and boiled the daal the night before.

 If you have any questions please let me know in the comment section!